 This also includes a tunnel under the Scheldt, to get you over onto the Left Bank of Antwerp.
 But the best way to enjoy the city on the move is probably by walking or cycling – like most Belgian cities, Antwerp rewards those who amble around using just their own two-feet.

-You might expect a smattering of five-star luxury hotels in Antwerp, the City of Diamonds – in fact the city boasts none.
+You might expect a smattering of five-star luxury hotels in Antwerp, the City of Diamonds – in fact the city boasts none (there's currently only one five-star hotel in the whole of Flanders).
 But those looking for top-quality rooms and service, with little expense spared, do have more than a dozen four-star hotels to choose from, most located in grand residences around the Diamant-Stadspark.

 And with such a long history of wealth and architectural innovation, even the less expensive, simple-seeming B&B often reveals itself to be sparkling with Old Town charm and style.